pact-foundation/docs.pact.io/website/blog/2022-06-08-pact-open-source-update-june-2022.md

 2. [Nicholas Simons](https://github.com/simonn01) for [post request support](https://github.com/pactflow/pact-msw-adapter/pull/42)
 3. And we cannot forget [Juan Cruz](https://github.com/IJuanI) for being an early trailblazer and improving the developer experience vastly

-### Create your own adapters to use in Bi-Directional Contract Testing!
+### Create your own adapters to use in Bi-Directional Contract Testing

 Inspired by our list of tools, but don’t see your [favourite](https://docs.pactflow.io/docs/bi-directional-contract-testing/tools)?
 Create your own!
 Here's how: